 To be honest, I was a little skeptical when I heard about chickpea tofu.
 It sounded kind of weird to me and since I am a fan of traditional tofu, I thought that there was no way that it could taste as good, but I was wrong!

-What does chickpea tofu taste like?
+❔ What does it taste like?

-You'll love this recipe because
+❤️ Why you’ll love this recipe

 - chickpea tofu is easily made with a few simple and inexpensive ingredients.